Hilleberg Anjan 2 GT Review

 Comfort

-For all of the praise that this tent receives, its interior sleeping area is not the most comfortable.
-Though its tunnel design does create a decent amount of space for its weight, the 39-inch peak height of the inner tent is a tight fit for a 6-foot sleeper.
-The inner tent slopes down from the head to the foot fairly steeply.
-The interior floor is 51 inches wide at the front door, 43 inches at the foot, and is 86 inches long.
-This contender is not as spacious as tents with two side doors, but it is no doubt meant to feel cozy, and it does; the low ceiling keeps heat close to the sleepers.
+For as much as we like this tent, its interior sleeping area is not the most comfortable.
+The tunnel design creates a decent amount of space for its weight, but the 39-inch peak height of the inner tent is a tight fit for a 6-foot camper, and it slopes down steeply from the head to the foot.
+The interior floor is 51 inches wide at the front door, 43 inches at the foot, and 86 inches long.
+This contender is not as spacious as tents with two side doors, but it is no doubt meant to feel cozy, and it does.
+The low ceiling keeps heat close to the sleepers.

-The massive 27 square foot vestibule takes up more than a third of the total footprint of this tent.
+The massive 27-square-foot vestibule takes up more than a third of the total footprint of this tent.
 While living out of the tent in campgrounds, our testers managed to fit two 60-liter backpacks, two 30-liter backpacks, and shoes inside the vestibule.
-In nice weather, a third person could even conceivably sleep in it.
+In nice weather, a third person could sleep in the Anjan.
 This tent also comes with an adjustable clothesline inside, which we found useful for socks and hats.
 The two side pockets are not huge but are convenient for keeping small items like gloves or a watch close at hand, so you know where to find them in the middle of the night.

 Weather Resistance

-This tent receives top honors for its weather resistance because it offers superb protection from all of the elements.
-We have spent many hours sitting out storms — it even made it through a pelting hailstorm with ice balls the size of nickels!
+The Anjan receives top honors for its weather resistance because it offers superb protection from all of the elements.
+We have spent many hours sitting out storms — this tent even made it through a pelting hailstorm with ice balls the size of nickels!
 It's advertised as a three-season tent with many features found on four-season models.
-The extended vestibule of the GT allows backpackers the opportunity to hunker down and spread out while waiting out a storm.
+The extended vestibule allows backpackers the opportunity to hunker down and spread out while waiting out a storm.

-In terms of ventilation, this model is a little bit of a mixed bag.
+In terms of ventilation, this model is a mixed bag.
 Because of the shorter dimensions of the interior, you may have your sleeping bag touch the end of the tent and get damp from condensation.
-However, there is a fairly substantial swatch of mesh at the foot end, at the mesh door vents into the vestibule, which provides a lot more volume for moisture to disperse.
+However, there is a fairly substantial swatch of mesh at the foot end and at the mesh door vents into the vestibule, which lets moisture disperse.

-The Anjan 2 GT is one of the most durable tents that we tested.
+The Anjan is one of the most durable tents we tested.
 By most standards, the tent is overbuilt for three-season conditions.
-This tent uses metal rings on the four corner guy points to reduce wear on its already burly webbing loops.
-It uses strong plastic and metal hardware for friction adjustments, and the zippers are robust.
-Its floor fabric is significantly more durable than the fly.
+It uses metal rings on the four corner guy points to reduce wear on its already burly webbing loops.
+It has strong plastic and metal hardware for friction adjustments, and the zippers are robust.
+The floor fabric is significantly more durable than the fly.
 All in all, this is a tent that is built to last.

 Hilleberg uses Kerlon 1000 for the waterproof rain fly.
-This fabric is a silicone impregnated ripstop nylon that's impressively strong for a three-season tent.
-Our only word of caution in terms of durability is because of the nature of the hoop-style pitch, it is important to 'push' the poles out of their sleeves on the outside of the tent, rather than 'pull' them, otherwise, you run the risk of tearing the fabric or breaking the elastic pole cord.
+This fabric is a silicone-impregnated ripstop nylon that's impressively strong for a three-season tent.
+Our only word of caution in terms of durability is due to the nature of the hoop-style pitch; it is important to 'push' the poles out of their sleeves on the outside of the tent rather than pull — otherwise, you run the risk of tearing the fabric or breaking the elastic pole cord.

 The stakes included with the Anjan 2 GT are oddly ultra-lightweight.
 Normally, we would say this is an advantage, but they somehow don't match the gravitas of the rest of the tent.
-We found them to be serviceable, but since this tent requires stakes and a good pitch to stand upright, if you have already invested the chunk of change in the tent, you may as well pick up some stakes that you know you can trust to hold in the snowpack.
+We found them to be serviceable, but since this tent requires stakes and a good pitch to stand upright, if you have already invested in this tent not-cheap tent, you may as well pick up some stakes that you know you can trust to hold in the snowpack.